sd-powell/portfolio_project_2/README.md

 - [Jubril Akolade](https://github.com/Jubrillionaire) - My Code Institute Mentor.

 - Ax de Klerk, Jordan Acomba & Robert Lewis - My fellow Code Institute cohort, who helped each other over the course of our milestone projects.

+- The quiz fans in my family for helping me test my site .

 - The Code Institute Slack channel Peer Code Review - Thank you to everyone who took the time to view my site and look over the code.